groundhoggwp/groundhogg/README.txt

 * TWEAKED the Admin page abstract class to include more beneficial functions.
 * TWEAKED Overhauled the file system for contact specific uploads, as well as for imports/exports.
 * TWEAKED Obfuscated the email address on the email preferences page.
-* TWEAKED Broadcast scheduling gets sent through new bulk jobs system..
+* TWEAKED Broadcast scheduling gets sent through new bulk jobs system.

 = 1.2.10.2 =
 * HOT FIX Send all emails in HTML content type as GHSS does not like plain text emails.
 Use 'the_content' filter on plain text emails.